Peloponnesian War: Athens recovers

 After the destruction of the Sicilian Expedition, Lacedaemon encouraged the revolt of Athens's tributary allies, and indeed, much of Ionia rose in revolt.
 The Syracusans sent their fleet to the Peloponnesians, and the Persians decided to support the Spartans with money and ships.
-Revolt and faction threatened in Athens itself.

 The Athenians managed to survive for several reasons.
 First, their foes lacked initiative.
 Corinth and Syracuse were slow to bring their fleets into the Aegean, and Sparta's other allies were also slow to furnish troops or ships.
 The Ionian states that rebelled expected protection, and many rejoined the Athenian side.
 The Persians were slow to send promised funds and ships, frustrating battle plans.

-At the start of the war, the Athenians had prudently put aside some money and 100 ships that were to be used only as a last resort.
+At the start of the war, the Athenians had put aside some money and 100 ships that were to be used only as a last resort.
 These ships were then released, and served as the core of the Athenians' fleet throughout the rest of the war.
 An oligarchical revolution occurred in Athens, in which a group of 400 seized power.
 Peace with Sparta might have been possible, but the Athenian fleet, now based on the island of Samos, refused the change.
 In 411 BC, this fleet engaged the Spartans at the Battle of Syme.
 The fleet appointed Alcibiades their leader, and continued the war in Athens's name.
 Their opposition led to the reinstitution of a democratic government in Athens within two years.

 Encounter between Cyrus the Younger (left), Achaemenid satrap of Asia Minor and son of Darius II, and Spartan general Lysander (right), in Sardis.
 The encounter was related by Xenophon.
 Francesco Antonio Grue (1618–1673).

 Alcibiades, while condemned as a traitor, still carried weight in Athens.
 He prevented the Athenian fleet from attacking Athens; instead, he helped restore democracy by more subtle pressure.
 He also persuaded the Athenian fleet to attack the Spartans at the battle of Cyzicus in 410.
 In the battle, the Athenians obliterated the Spartan fleet, and succeeded in re-establishing the financial basis of the Athenian Empire.
 Between 410 and 406, Athens won a continuous string of victories, and eventually recovered large portions of its empire.
-All of this was due, in no small part, to Alcibiades.